-Serious coin collectors search high and low for certain coins, sometimes paying top dollar to acquire an example for their collection.
-Although there are a number of factors that contribute to a coin's value, rarity is among the most important.
-The following coins are some of the least common.
+Serious coin collectors search high and low for certain Canadian coins, sometimes paying top dollar to acquire an example for their collection.
+Although there are a number of factors that contribute to the value of Canadian coins, rarity is among the most important.

 Canadian Silver Nickel - Any Year

 Prior to 1922, Canadian nickels were made of "coin silver" (800 parts silver) or sterling silver (925 parts silver).
 The last of these coins were minted in 1921.
 Because of their high silver content, people have melted many of the coins over the years.
 Now they are extremely rare.
 These coins are regularly faked, so it's very important that you have a coin appraised before purchasing it.

 Fetching $184,000 at auction, the "dot" dime of 1936 is another great collector's coin.
 This dime was actually produced in 1937, and the dot was added to the 1936 design.
 Very few of these coins exist, perhaps only five.
 They are currently valued from $144,500 to $245,000.

 Known as the "king of Canadian coins," this 50-cent piece is so rare that there may only be about 50-100 in circulation.
 A large number of these coins were minted in 1921, but very few entered circulation.
 The vast majority of them were melted down to create the later versions of the 50-cent piece.
 The remaining coins are so rare that in 2010, one fetched $218,500 at auction.
 Uncirculated 1921 50-cent coins are currently valued from $104,500 to $335,400 CAD.